mohan2020/w2hsite/site/content/casestudies/way-2-text.md

   bidirectional text messaging on improving hypertension control.
 results:
   - result: >-
-      mean change values in systolic blood pressure were − 4.7 (23.4) mmHg in usual care, − 4.3 (21.5) mmHg in the pill bottle arm, and − 4.6 (19.8)
+      Mean change values in systolic blood pressure were − 4.7 (23.4) mmHg in usual care, − 4.3 (21.5) mmHg in the pill bottle arm, and − 4.6 (19.8)
       mmHg in the text arm
   - result: >-
-      no significant change in systolic blood pressure between control and the pill bottle arm
+      No significant change in systolic blood pressure between control and the pill bottle arm
 features:
   - feature: Device Integration